ihadabs/git-github-project/README.md

 ## Use the following steps to complete the project:

+### Step A:
-- Create a new git repo
+1. Create a new git repo
-- Create a file called `index.html`
+2. Create a file called `index.html`
   -  Write your name in the file
-- Create a commit with the message `<put your name here> first commit`
+3. Create a commit with the message `<put your name here> first commit`

+### Step B:
-- Add a remote repo url
+1. Create a repo on GitHub
+2. Link it to your local repo
-- Push your commit to the remote repo
+3. Push your commit from `Step A` to GitHub
+4. From GitHub
-- From GitHub, edit the `index.html` file to have your name + your city
+  - Edit the `index.html` file to have your name + your city name
-- Commit the change on GitHub with the message `<your name> add city from GitHub`
+5. Commit the change on GitHub with the message `<your name> add city from GitHub`

+### Step C:
-- Pull changes to your local machine
+1. Pull changes to your local machine
-- Create a new file called `README.md`
+2. Create a new file called `README.md`
   - Write some information about yourself
-- Create a commit with the message `<put your name here> add readme`
+3. Create a commit with the message `<put your name here> add readme`
-- Push to remote repo (to GitHub)
+4. Push to remote repo (to GitHub)

+### Step D:
-- Create a new branch called `xyz`
+1. Create a new branch called `xyz`
-- Checkout `xyz` branch
+2. Checkout `xyz` branch
-- Create a new file called `wisdom.html`
+3. Create a new file called `wisdom.html`
   -  Write some wisdom in the file "عادي بالعربي"
-- Create a commit with the message `<put your name here> add wisdom`
+4. Create a commit with the message `<put your name here> add wisdom`
-- Push the new branch to GitHub
+5. Push `xyz` branch to GitHub

-# Commits example:
+## Commits example:
-1- hadi first commit
+1. hadi first commit
-2- hadi add city from GitHub
+2. hadi add city from GitHub
-3- hadi add readme
+3. hadi add readme
+4. hadi add wisdom

 ## Grading:
 Project will only be graded if its pushed to GitHub.